tripu/Canon/sensible-defaults.md

 ### 2.3 Blank lines

-Insert a blank line wherever it make sense to separate logical blocks.
+Insert a **blank line** wherever it make sense to separate logical blocks.

+Although I'd prefer to have a blank line at the beginning and end of files for clarity also, I have found this to be one of most contingent aspects in coding style.
+My blank lines at the beginning and at the end of files have been &ldquo;corrected&rdquo; or at least questioned multiple times in different projects.
-Use also for clarity at the beginning and end of files (it'll be useful to signal boundaries when multiple files are being `cat`ted on a console).
+So to avoid discussions about that in the future, I'm not doing that any more (those lines are useful to signal boundaries when multiple files are being
+`cat`ted on a console, for example).

 Avoid two or more consecutive blank lines.
 (They don't add information, much in the same way than two or more spaces between words don't add more meaning to that word separation.